sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

 **Start thinking about what you may want to do at the hackathon.**
   Keep track of all the times you think to yourself, "hey, it'd be cool if..." and "man, this is terrible".
 Just keeping track of this will get your creative juices flowing.
-It is a lot easier to steer a ship that is moving than one that is still.
+It is a lot easier to steer a moving ship than one which is still.
 The same applies to your brain as it explores the set of problems which you could attempt to solve.

   In addition to keeping your eyes open for things that bug you, start thinking about what technology you want to use at the hackathon.
 This requires that you